uwetom/media-production-worksheets/wk-unity-external-data-1/index.md

 The final code is below (please type not copy and paste!):

 This should give you a good starting point and a useful method for extracting data from **any** JSON file.
-The key / value principles and the nested key / value structure are used in all datasets.
+The key / value principles and the nested key / value structure are used in many datasets.

 ```C#
 using System.Collections;